EBRD 2022: Food security in times of crisis

 The most affected countries are Jordan and Lebanon, both of which depend on imports of around three quarters of their food supplies and where around half of the population are facing food insecurity, according to UN FAO calculations.

-Tunisia, Egypt and Morocco import just under half their food needs and around of quarter of their populations face food insecurities, but the drought in Morocco this year has made the situation worse than normal.
+Tunisia, Egypt and Morocco import just under half their food needs and around a quarter of their populations face food insecurities, but the drought in Morocco this year has made the situation worse than normal.
 Egypt is particularly exposed to the Russo-Ukraine war, as it sources 42% of all the calories it imports from Russia and Ukraine.
-And Egypt, along with Lebanon, import three quarters (75%) of wheat from Russia or Ukraine.
+And Egypt, along with Lebanon, import three quarters (75%) of their wheat from Russia or Ukraine.

 “All the countries in SEMED region are net importers of food and heavily rely on them to source dietary energy.
 At the extreme Jordan sources 80% of all calories available in the country through imports.
 What this means is global food shocks will affect, and are already affecting, these countries,” says Krivanos.

-For policy makers the problem they need to solve is dealing with the growing food import bill, rather than access to grain supplies per se.
+For policymakers the problem they need to solve is dealing with the growing food import bill, rather than access to grain supplies per se.

 “Food import bills in SEMED can be expected to increase since the war in Ukraine started.
 We are already seeing high prices,” says Krivanos.

-The governments of SEMED countries will need to adopt a broad variety of policies to mitigate the rise in prices to prevent a crisis, which can be short- to long-term and include diversification of food import sources and making import more efficient, but also priorities longer-term food import transformation and raise competitive of high value food exports like fruit and oil, which will compensate for increasingly expensive imports.
+The governments of SEMED countries will need to adopt a broad variety of policies to mitigate the rise in prices to prevent a crisis, which can be short- to long-term and include diversification of food import sources and making import more efficient, but other priorities include longer-term food import transformation and raising the competitiveness of high-value food exports such as fruit and oil, which will compensate for increasingly expensive imports.

-This year’s EBRD Annual Meeting and Business Forum, its 31st, is only the second to be held in what the Bank calls the southern and eastern Mediterranean and, because of the pandemic, the first to be held in a physical setting since 2019.
+This year’s EBRD Annual Meeting and Business Forum, its 31st, is only the second to be held in what the bank calls the southern and eastern Mediterranean and, because of the pandemic, the first to be held in a physical setting since 2019.

-The 2022 Annual Meeting and Business Forum, which ends tomorrow and features numerous panels all being live-streamed, is the first to be held on the continent of Africa.
+The 2022 Annual Meeting and Business Forum, which ends tomorrow and features numerous panels all being live-streamed, is also the first to be held on the continent of Africa.

-The Bank has invested €3.3bn in Morocco since it began working in the country 10 years ago – and €15.8bn in the wider southern and eastern Mediterranean, which also includes Egypt, Jordan, Lebanon, Tunisia and the West Bank and Gaza.
+The bank has invested €3.3bn in Morocco since it began working in the country 10 years ago – and €15.8bn in the wider southern and eastern Mediterranean, which also includes Egypt, Jordan, Lebanon, Tunisia and the West Bank and Gaza.